-According to the Durham Rule, a criminal defendant cannot be convicted of a crime if the act was the result of a mental disease or defect at the time of the incident.
-It has often been referred to as the "product defect" rule, but does not require a medical diagnosis of mental illness or disorder.
+According to the Durham Rule, a criminal defendant can't be convicted of a crime if the act was the result of a mental disease or defect the defendant had at the time of the incident.
+It has often been referred to as the "product defect rule," but doesn't require a medical diagnosis of mental illness or disorder.
 Federal courts and all but one state court rejected it for being too broad.
 For example, drug addicts were able to use the defense to successfully avoid conviction for crimes related to their addiction.

-New Hampshire is the only state to still use this rule, but courts have narrowed its interpretation in an effort to limit the defense to only the most serious cases.
+As mentioned above, the only state that still uses this rule is New Hampshire.
+However, courts have narrowed its interpretation in an effort to limit the defense to only the most serious cases.
 According to the code section, defendants must prove legal insanity "by clear and convincing evidence."

 Origins of the Durham Rule

 This rule was first adopted by New Hampshire in 1871.
 It became more widespread after a 1954 U.S. Court of Appeals decision (Durham v.
 United States) in which the court found the existing tests for legal insanity inadequate.
 At the time, insanity was based on either the inability to know right from wrong or the inability to control impulses (also, both tests required a clinical diagnosis of insanity).
 The court decided that this approach failed to account for certain mentally defective individuals charged with crimes, suggesting the following test instead:

 "The question will be simply whether the accused acted because of a mental disorder, and not whether he displayed particular symptoms which medical science has long recognized do not necessarily, or even typically, accompany even the most serious mental disorder."